Integrating Climate Change into the U.S. National Estuarine Research Reserve System

 Background

-There are 27 NERRs across the country, bordering the Atlantic and Pacific coasts, Great Lakes, Gulf of Mexico, Caribbean, and Gulf of Alaska.
+There are 29 NERRs across the country along the Atlantic and Pacific coasts, Great Lakes, Gulf of Mexico, Caribbean, Pacific, and Gulf of Alaska.
 These reserves act as venues for research and education of the public and policy makers, and also as indicators of climate change.
 Estuaries are particularly susceptible to sea level rise, increased air and water temperatures, changes in storm frequency and intensity, erosion, changes in water supply and quality, flooding and flow patterns, and range shifts of native, non-native, and invasive species.
+A 2013 national climate sensitivity analysis found that the least ecologically resilient NERRs are Tijuana River, San Francisco Bay, Waquoit Bay, Elkhorn Slough, Old Woman Creek, and Weeks Bay, while the most ecologically resilient sites are Guana Tolomato Matanzas, Sapelo Island, and North Inlet-Winyah Bay.
+Sea level rise and temperature changes ranked highly among drivers of climate sensitivity across all reserves.

-The National Estuarine Research Reserve Association (NERRA) was created to support the NERRs network.
+The National Estuarine Research Reserve Association (NERRA) was created to support the NERRS network.
 The NERRA/NERRS partnership has developed a strategy to incorporate climate change into reserve activities.
-In 2007, a small work group put together a framework strategy organized around goals outlined by the Intergovernmental Panel on Climate Change (IPCC); these goals include:
+In 2007, a small working group put together a framework organized around goals outlined by the Intergovernmental Panel on Climate Change (IPCC); these goals included:

-- To contribute to understanding of climate change science and monitor for ecosystem changes
+- Contributing to understanding of climate change science and monitor for ecosystem changes;

-- To assess impacts and vulnerabilities on humans and ecosystems, and reserves’ capacity for adaptation and mitigation
+- Assessing impacts and vulnerabilities on humans and ecosystems, and reserves’ capacity for adaptation and mitigation; and

-- To provide education and training to prepare for climate change
+- Providing education and training to prepare for and respond to climate change

 Implementation